Pikaleks/Basic-Discord-Bot-Concord/README.md

     ```
     * just replace **PUT YOUR TOKEN HERE** by your token

+## Warning

+You can find everything you need in the documentation
+Even the solution of the exercices
+But try to do it by yourself first, you can also ask us for help
+Have fun :D

 ## Exercice 1 - Launch the bot

 Make the main function that launch the bot and free it when the bot is stopped